Student Code of Conduct

 Flagler College is exempt from this law as an educational institution [as defined in § 790.115, Fla.
 Stat.
 (2006)].
 No students, staff, or faculty members (including contract workers, interns, volunteers, and guests) can bring a firearm to the Flagler College campus or keep one locked inside their vehicle in any Flagler-owned or leased parking lot.
 Please keep in mind, however, that active sworn law enforcement personnel are allowed to carry firearms (concealed or not) at all times.
 For more information on this law and the full text of the Florida Statute, you can review this legislation online at www.flsenate.gov under SB1130.

-Harassment is strictly prohibited.
+Harassment is prohibited.
 Verbal, physical, electronic or other conduct, action(s), or statements that are objectively offensive and sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the college's educational programs or activities, or substantially interfere with or alter the conditions of employment.

 1. directly, indirectly, or through third parties,